executors/executors/explanatory.md

 guarantees may be critical to either program correctness or performance.
 A customization point may guarantee to always block, possibly block, or never block its client.
-Customization points which may possibly block its client are suffixed with `possibly_blocking_execute`.
-The exception to this rule are customization points infixed with `sync_`.
-Because they always return the result of execution to their client as a value, there is no way for `sync_` customization points to execute without blocking their client.
-Customization points which will never block its client are suffixed with `never_blocking_execute` or `never_blocking_continuation_execute`. `never_blocking_continuation_execute` indicates a preference to treat the created execution as a continuation of the client while `never_blocking_execute` indicates no such preference.
+Customization points which may possibly block its client are suffixed with `possibly_blocking_`.
+Customization points which will never block its client are suffixed with `never_blocking_` or `never_blocking_continuation_`. `never_blocking_continuation_execute` indicates a preference to treat the created execution as a continuation of the client while `never_blocking_execute` indicates no such preference.
+Customization points which will always block its client are suffixed with `always_blocking_`.
 A futher discussion of blocking guarantees can be found in the ongoing discussions section later in the paper.

+For the purposes of clarity the naming of the customization points have been named using a particularly verbose naming scheme.
+The aim of this naming scheme is to make the semantics of each function clearer, we intend for these names to replaced a another naming scheme at a later date.

 ## The Customization Points Provided by Our Design